julian-swart/big_rock/README.md

   - Distribution of time of day when billfish are caught.

   - Average time fighting a fish.

+  - How many boats did not catch anything?
+What is different about them?

   - The businesses/job titles of the owners of the boats.
 I think it would be interesting to see how these people make a living.